 - Vitamin K2: The Missing Nutrient for Heart and Bone Health…a June, 2015 article on Joseph Mercola’s website with some updated information on vitamin K2, and features a 30 minute interview with Dennis Goodman, M.D. on this important subject.

 - New study recommends statin use for the primary prevention of cardiovascular disease…a new study from 11-14-16, published in JAMA calls for the use of statins in a preventative fashion.
-They advocate the use of low- to moderate-dose statins in adults ages 40 to 75 years without a history of cardiovascular disease (CVD) who have one or more CVD risk factors (dyslipidemia, diabetes, hypertension, or smoking) and a calculated 10-year CVD event risk of 10% or greater.
+They advocate the use of low-to-moderate-dose statins in adults ages 40 to 75 years without a history of cardiovascular disease (CVD) who have one or more CVD risk factors (dyslipidemia, diabetes, hypertension, or smoking) and a calculated 10-year CVD event risk of 10% or greater.
 Read this article to understand the mistaken thinking about what is being promoted here, and the other important concerns, such as vitamin K2, which the medical industry ignores.
+Regarding the problems that statins cause for vitamin K2 production, see #5 below.

 - What are the Benefits of Vitamin K2?…a 2017 update from the Mercola website